Reading at Horsforth Featherbank

 Reading is a wonderful gift, a bonding experience - a chance to go exploring while never leaving your seat...

-In our school, we follow the National Curriculum Programme Of Study for English.
-(See attached for more detail.)
+In our school, we follow the National Curriculum Programme of Study for English.

 At Featherbank, our children's journey with reading begins in EYFS with story-focused topics, reading development and discovering the building blocks of language.
 Many of them have never read before, while others come to us with an already in-built love of reading.
 We consider it a privilege to be the ones to guide them into (hopefully) a life-long love of reading.